TomasKovyKovacik/B-OOP-2023-BangLite/README.md

 ## The course of the game

 Players play sequentially in a row.
 Each player's turn is divided into 3 parts:
 * 1. Drawing cards - at the beginning of his turn, the given player draws 2 cards from the deck.
-If he has an blue card (Prison, Dynamite) in front of him, he control their effect first.
+If he has blue cards (Prison, Dynamite) in front of him, their effect is excecuted as first.
 * 2. Playing cards - the player can play any number of cards during his turn, but he does not have to play any.
-During this move, however, the rule must be fulfilled that only one copy of each card can lie in front of the player (Example: If you already have a Barrel in front of you, you cannot place another one in front of you).
+During the move, however, the rule must be fulfilled that only one copy of each card can lie in front of the player (Example: If you already have a Barrel in front of you, you cannot place another one in front of you).
 * 3. Discarding excess cards - a player can only have as many cards in his hand as he has lives at the end of his turn.

 ## Killing an opponent

-If any of the players die, they must return all the cards from their hand and put them in the discard pile from the table in front of them.
-If a player dies due to be killed by another player, you can come up with a reward for that player for the kill (For example, he draws 2 cards, this task is optional).
+If any of the players die, they must return all the cards from their hand and from the table in front of them and put them in the discard pile.
+If a player is killed by another player, you can come up with a reward for the player who did kill (For example, he draws 2 cards, this task is optional).

 ## Explanation of individual cards

-#### Bang and Dodge
+#### Bang and Missed

 Bang cards are the main way to reduce the health of your opponents.
 In our simplified version of the game, you can play an unlimited number of these cards during your turn.

-If you target a Bang card, you can immediately play a card Dodge to it, if you don't have one, you lose a life.
+If you are a target of a Bang card, you can immediately play a card Missed to discard the effect of the Bang card, if you don't have one, you lose a life.
 If you lose all lives, you are out of the game.

-An example of a move in our simplified version of the game: Player A plays a Bang card to Player B, Player B automatically checks if he has a card Dodge on hand, if he has such a card, the card is automatically played, if he does not have, he loses a life.
+An example of a move in our simplified version of the game: Player A plays a Bang card to Player B, Player B automatically checks if he has a card Missed on hand, if he has such a card, the card is automatically played, if he does not have, he loses a life.

 #### Barrel

 Barrel is a card that gives you a chance to hide from a BANG card attack.
 The chance of a Barrel is 1 in 4.

-Example move: Some of the players shoot a BANG card at you, and you have a Barrel in front of you, you can check its effect, and you may manage to avoid the shot, as long as you manage to avoid it, another discard of Dodge card is not necessary, if you cannot avoid it, the game automatically checks whether you have a card Dodge.
+Example move: Some of the players shoot a BANG card at you, and you have a Barrel in front of you, you can check its effect, and you may manage to avoid the shot, as long as you manage to avoid it, another discard of Missed card is not necessary, if you cannot avoid it, the game automatically checks whether you have a card Missed.

 #### Beer